The weekend edition of the Wall Street Journal for February 11-12 has an interesting article:

 I think Socrates and Confucius would approve of the question in the blog header: “What is a proper relationship between a free people and their government?”
 Socrates was all about asking questions (see Socratic method).
 A major theme in Confucianism is proper relationships: “Social harmony results in part from every individual knowing his or her place in the natural order, and playing his or her part well.” (source)

 Socrates and Confucius, however, might not have included the word “free” in that question.
-The concept of “a free people” in the modern sense did not exist until the rebellious American Colonists invented it with the Declaration of Independence from England in 1776 and the United States Constitution in 1787.
+The concept of “a free people” in the modern sense did not exist until the rebellious American Colonists invented it with the Declaration of Independence in 1776 and the United States Constitution in 1787.

 I agree with Nicolas Berggruen that the world needs more philosophy.
 Everything we do, whether inside or outside of government, is influenced by our belief system – our philosophy and/or religion.
 Some people in the world want government to be strictly based on religion – one religion – their religion.
 But that’s not working so well everywhere and it will never be a satisfactory basis for government for “a free people.”
 There has to be a better way.
 Hopefully the Berggruen Institute will help us find some better ways through philosophy.